Feeding raw diets (biologically appropriate raw foods) is becoming increasingly popular among dog owners.

 Costs of feeding raw foods to your pet

-It is important to remember that just as choosing better quality foods for ourselves and our families can cost us more day to day.
+It is important to remember that choosing better quality foods for ourselves and our families can cost us more today.

-But it really is a long-term investment in our health that pays off, also feeding our pets a healthy diet of raw foods is also an investment in their long-term health.
+However, it is a long-term investment in our health that pays off; feeding our pets a healthy diet of raw foods is also an investment in their long-term health.

-Many people who are knowledgeable about health today understand that regular consumption of cheap, low-quality foods can cost us much later in life.
+Many people who know about health today understand that regular consumption of cheap, low-quality foods can cost us much later in life.

-For those with vision in the future, it is easy to see how feeding our beloved furry companions with raw food, instead of relying on cheap and low-quality commercial pet food, can result in a significant reduction in the veterinarian’s accounts. throughout their lives.
+For those with a vision for the future, it is easy to see how feeding our beloved furry companions with raw food, instead of relying on cheap and low-quality commercial pet food, can significantly reduce the veterinarian’s accounts throughout their lives.

 There are arguments for and against feeding raw diets.
 Many people cite the high grain content in commercial dog foods and argue that dogs were never designed to eat grains.

 While owners should be aware of the quality and quantity of grains in dog food, it is not true to say that dogs should not eat grains.

 The digestion of a dog is more evolved than that of the first ancestors of the wolf.
 In addition, when a wolf was killed, all parts of the carcass were eaten, including the intestinal content of herbivorous animals and shepherds, thus exposing them to grains.